K. S. Isles: Early life

 Isles was a son of Tasmanian farmer Sydney Henry Isles and his wife Margaret Ellen Isles, née Knight.
 His grandfather was a convict transported to Van Diemen's Land.
 He and his four siblings were born in Bothwell and grew up with their parents in Spring Valley, Oatlands, Tasmania.

 Isles was educated at small country schools then at Hobart State High School and the University of Tasmania under Professor D. B. Copland, later Dean of the Faculty of Commerce at the University of Melbourne.

 He joined the Tasmanian Education Department and taught there for a few years before accepting an appointment to teach (and coach football) at St Peter's College, Adelaide, while continuing his studies at the University of Adelaide.

 In 1925 he received his Bachelor of Commerce from the University of Tasmania, and in the same year won the University of Adelaide's Tinline Scholarship.

-He went to Cambridge University, where he studied under Keynes, and graduated MA and MSc.
+Isles subsequently attended Gonville and Caius College, Cambridge, where he studied the economics tripos under Maynard Keynes.
+The recipient of a Wrenbury Scholarship, he graduated with a BA in 1930 and subsequently with an MSc.

 Academic career

 From 1929 to 1931 he was a research fellow of the Rockefeller Foundation, and admitted to the prestigious Keynes Club.
-His work won him a Wrenbury Scholarship in 1930 and the Adam Smith Prize in 1932.
+His work won him the Adam Smith Prize in 1932.

 In 1931 he was appointed Lecturer in Economics at the University of Edinburgh.

 He was in 1937 appointed Professor of Economics at Swansea University, being highly commended by John Maynard Keynes, then at King's College, Cambridge, and by D. H. Robertson, of Trinity College, Cambridge.